mNemlaghi/mNemlaghi.github.io/cloud-embeddings/part-one-evaluate.md

 👉🏽 We praised the virtues of selecting a pre-trained embedding - with comparison to training a model from scratch.

-👉🏽 We gave some hints on searching pre-trained text-embeddings, including SageMaker JumpStart and Bedrock
+👉🏽 We gave some hints on searching pre-trained text-embeddings, including Bedrock and SageMaker JumpStart options.

 👉🏽 We discovered MTEB, new standard for evaluating text embeddings.

-👉🏽 We  selected two embeddings: one one hand, Amazon BedRock's Titan Embedding for its practicity and performance, and, on the other hand,  BGE General Embedding for its relative compacity and top performance.
+👉🏽 We  selected two embeddings: on one hand, Cohere for its practicity and performance, and, on the other hand,  BGE General Embedding for its relative compacity and top performance.